ItriOb/Easy_Booking/README.md

 # Easy Booking

-A hotel booking mobile application created in Flutter and MySQL for database management, using open source hotel APIs to populate the database.
+A hotel booking mobile application created in Flutter and i used MySQL for database management, using open source hotel APIs to populate the database.